Progress Indicators

 It is important to support its purposes with other standard components as navigation buttons (Back/Next) and Headers to differentiate the "slices" of the flow.

-Keep labels short and interaction consistent
+Keep labels short and interaction

 Also consider that only steps already taken by the user become interactive; users are only able to click/tap directly on the following steps.